2015 Annual Security Report & Fire Safety Report

 Timely warnings, or alerts, are provided to the community whenever a situation presents a serious or continuing threat to students or employees.
 The intent of a timely warning is to provide information that enables individuals to better protect themselves.

-In the event that a situation arises, either on, or immediately adjacent to, the Thousand Oaks or Goleta Campuses, that, in the judgment of police officials or the respective Campus Director, constitutes an ongoing or continuing threat, a campus wide timely warning will be issued.
+In the event that a situation arises, either on, or immediately adjacent to, the Thousand Oaks or Goleta Campuses, that, in the judgment of police officials or the respective Campus Director, constitutes a serious or continuing threat, a campus wide timely warning will be issued.
 The Campus Director will physically post the timely warning notice throughout the campus.
-Anyone with information regarding an ongoing or continuing threat to the Thousand Oaks or Goleta Campuses should immediately report the appropriate police agency and the Campus Director.
+Anyone with information regarding a serious or continuing threat to the Thousand Oaks or Goleta Campuses should immediately report the appropriate police agency and the Campus Director.

-In the event that a situation arises at a non-campus building or property, that, in the judgment of police or university officials, constitutes an ongoing or continuing threat, a timely warning notice will be issued.
+In the event that a situation arises at a non-campus building or property, that, in the judgment of police or university officials, constitutes a serious or continuing threat, a timely warning notice will be issued.
 The university official responsible for the non-campus building or property will physically post the notice at the site.

 Security of and Access to Campus Facilities, including Campus Residences